yanniyan/amazo-dash-dashboard/README.md

 ## This project was created for hands-on learning of:

--Dash layouts & callbacks
+- Dash layouts & callbacks
 >
--Data filtering and transformation
+- Data filtering and transformation
 >
--Creating visuals with Plotly
+- Creating visuals with Plotly
 >
--Applying analytics to sales/logistics data
+- Applying analytics to sales/logistics data
 >

 > Tutorial = https://youtu.be/ArnxeE1NuMM?si=QDmMLKLXK8K4FeZU